 When completing Schedule D, you will be asked for the date of purchase of your stocks and for the date of sale.
 These two data points are the only information needed to determine your appropriate capital gains rate.
 If you held the stocks for less than one year, the capital gain is considered short term, and you will pay ordinary income tax rates.
 If you have a short-term capital loss, you may subtract the loss from the gain, and the balance will be taxed as ordinary income.

 Long-Term Capital Gain

-If your entries on Schedule D determine that you held the stock for longer than one year, the capital gains qualify for the lower capital gains rate which, for 2017, is a maximum of 20 percent.
-For the 2018 tax year, these percentage rates - 0%, 15%, and 20% - have stayed the same.
+If your entries on Schedule D determine that you held the stock for longer than one year, the capital gains qualify for the lower capital gains rate which, for the 2018 tax year, is a maximum of 20 percent.
+Depending on your tax bracket, the long-term capital gains tax rate could be 0%, 15% or 20%.
 If you had a long-term capital loss, you may subtract the loss from the gain, paying 15 percent on the balance.